mel0013/Hellodog/README.md

 * Create an invite to meet with dogs and their owners.

 ## Tools
-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+* Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+* Bootstrap
+* Unsplash Images